Early Steps Southernmost Coast

 A child's future can be brighter when necessary care and treatment is provided early in life.
-To get more information on Early Steps Southernmost Coast at Nicklaus Children's Hospital, formerly Miami Children's Hospital, please call (786) 268-2611 (in Miami-Dade County) or 888 MCH-STEPS (888-624-7837 in Monroe County).
+To get more information on Early Steps Southernmost Coast at Nicklaus Children's Hospital please call (786) 268-2611 (in Miami-Dade County) or 888 MCH-STEPS (888-624-7837 in Monroe County).
 For families residing in southern Miami-Dade County, our office is located in the Nicklaus Children's Palmetto Bay Outpatient Center outpatient facility at 17615 SW 97 Avenue, Palmetto Bay, Florida 33157.
 For families residing in the Keys, please call the 888 MCH-STEPS number for locations closest to your home.

 Would you like to become a provider for Early Steps?